 When you submit a mortgage application to a lender, you’ll need to include extensive financial documentation, such as W-2 forms, pay stubs, bank statements and tax returns.
-When underwriting the application, the lender may come back to you with questions about these documents or requests for additional information.
+When underwriting the application, the lender might come back to you with questions about these documents or requests for additional information.
 Responding to these requests quickly will help speed up the mortgage underwriting process.

 Here’s an overview of the steps to getting a mortgage:

-1. Get prequalified
+1. Getting prequalified

 2. Income verification

 Be prepared to have your income verified and provide other financial documentation such as tax returns and bank account statements.
 Your lender will confirm your information, and, if you’re deemed qualified, will issue a preapproval letter stating that it is willing to lend you a certain amount based on the information you provided.
 A preapproval letter shows the seller that you’re a serious buyer and can back a purchase offer with financing.

 Use Bankrate’s mortgage calculator to figure out how much you need.